storybookjs/react-native/docs/src/pages/configurations/custom-webpack-config/index.md

 But you don't need to.
 There are a few options:

-* Simply import your main Webpack config into Storybook's `webpack.config.js` and use the loaders and plugins used in that.
+* Import your main Webpack config into Storybook's `webpack.config.js` and use the loaders and plugins used in that.
 * Create a new file with common Webpack options and use it in both inside the main Webpack config and inside Storybook's `webpack.config.js`.